ansys/pymechanical/doc/source/getting_started/wsl.rst

     export ANSYSLMD_LICENSE_FILE=1055@$winhostIP

-Running Mechanical on a Local Docker Image
+Running Mechanical on a local Docker image
 ******************************************

-To run a Docker image, you must follow all steps in `Running PyMechanical on WSL`_ .
+To run a Docker image, you must follow all steps in `Running PyMechanical on WSL`_.

-Additionally, you run a Docker image of PyMechanical with:
+Additionally, run a Docker image of PyMechanical with:

 .. code:: pwsh

     docker run -e ANSYSLMD_LICENSE_FILE=1055@host.docker.internal --restart always --name mechanical -p 10000:10000 ghcr.io/pyansys/pymechanical/mechanical > log.txt

-Successive runs should restart the container or just delete it and rerun it using:
+Successive runs should restart the container.
+Or, delete the container and rerun it with:

 .. code:: pwsh